Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Introduction

 In the article, we observe that either of these types of structured measurement can be used to enable computational tractability of a class of complex statistical models that would otherwise not scale to real clinical data sets of thousands of measurements.
 Specifically, appropriate repeated measurements enable the pursuit of exact inference for Gaussian Process (GP)\cite{williams2006gaussian} models by representing their covariance matrices as Kronecker products\cite{saatcci2012scalable}.
 GPs are Bayesian nonparametric models, that are capable of capturing nonlinear covariate dependence, or multi-output correlations\cite{alvarez2012kernels} that would ordinarily be neglected by commonly-used parametric statistical models.

 Here we present and run new GP models using repeated measurements in the covariate structure and multiple heterogeneous (mixed continuous and discrete) outputs: exact inference in Stan\cite{stancore} is scaled to tens of thousands of measurements on the processors of a domestic-issue laptop.
 The models represent the joint covariance between all of the data as Kronecker-structured, and perform Hamiltonian Monte Carlo (HMC) sampling for hyperparameters, missing output values, and on the latent GP space for non-conjugate inference in the presence of heterogeneous outputs.
-The clinical data sets follow the theme of radiological image quality, in which the covariates consist of patient characteristics, body locations and time, while the outputs represent measurements of image quality, either continuously "objectively" on the Hounsfield scale\cite{hounsfieldunits} of radiodensity, or discretely "subjectively" from expert evaluations.
+The methods developed here are of use for general application across clinical research, but the real data sets used in this article follow the theme of radiological image quality, in which the covariates consist of patient characteristics, body locations and time, while the outputs represent measurements of image quality, either continuously "objectively" on the Hounsfield scale\cite{hounsfieldunits} of radiodensity, or discretely "subjectively" from expert evaluations.